Soccer-Manchester City reach agreement to sign Haaland from Dortmund | Sports-Games

 Soccer-Manchester City reach agreement to sign Haaland from Dortmund

-British media reported Haaland had passed his medical on Monday, with Liverpool boss Juergen Klopp saying it was a transfer that will "set new levels" in the Premier League.
-Haaland has scored 85 goals in 88 games for Dortmund since his debut in January 2020.

-Manchester City have reached an agreement to sign Norwegian striker Erling Haaland from Borussia Dortmund on July 1, the Premier League club said in a statement on Tuesday.
+Manchester City have reached an agreement to sign Norwegian striker Erling Haaland from Borussia Dortmund on July 1, the two clubs announced on Tuesday.

 "The transfer remains subject to the club finalising terms with the player," City said https://www.mancity.com/news/mens/club-statement-erling-haaland-63787789.
 City did not provide financial details of the deal but German media reported that the total cost of buying Haaland in a multi-year deal could exceed 300 million euros ($316.08 million), including his salary, agent fees and bonuses.